 - Easter Seals New Jersey

-and spent my formative years as a valet, a pet shop employee, a veterinary technician, an inventory specialist, a Christian bookstore employee, a spare parts driver, a university bookstore employee, a banquet server, a temporary PV installer, an intermittent custom stereo installer assistant, and a test driver of hand-built Ranger trucks rolling off the assembly line at the Ford plant in Edison, New Jersey.
+and spent my formative years as a valet, a pet shop employee, a mobile veterinary technician, an inventory specialist, a Christian bookstore employee, a spare parts driver, a university bookstore employee, a banquet server, a temporary PV installer, an intermittent custom stereo installer assistant, a bus boy, and a test driver of hand-built Ranger trucks rolling off the assembly line at the Ford plant in Edison, New Jersey.

 I hold a PhD in Sustainable Development from Columbia University, a Master in Public Policy from the National University of Singapore, and a BA in Philosophy from Rutgers University.